 Community Benefit Connect Certificate Program

+Community Benefit Connect believes it is important to communicate the importance of the community benefit role.
+Experts collaborated to create this certificate program that establishes the knowledge and skills needed for success in the field.
 The Community Benefit Specialist Certificate program is an assessment-based certificate program, a non-degree granting program that provides instruction to aid participants in acquiring knowledge, skill, and competencies in community benefit.
 Participants’ understanding of the intended learning outcomes is evaluated through an assessment.

 The program is targeted to individuals at all experience levels who specialize in or are interested in the field of community benefit.